NVlabs/EAGLE/README.md

 - use gradient accumulation and reduce the per-device batch size

 ## Evaluation
 We are currently organizing the evaluation code and instructions for evaluating the model.
-In the meantime, you can refer to LLaVA's evaluation guide to assess the model's performance, as we share the same codebase.
+In the meantime, you can refer to [our evaluation scripts](https://github.com/NVlabs/EAGLE/tree/main/scripts/eval) or LLaVA's evaluation guide to assess the model's performance, as we share the same codebase.

 ## Citation
 If you find our project useful, please cite our work using this BibTeX: